Part 1

 A TPA targets exposure to fundamental risks, but how does one measure exposure to these risks?
 More importantly, how does one determine which fundamental risks to consider in the first place?

 The foundation of a TPA is the use of a factor lens, where each factor represents an independent and fundamental market risk.
-An example of this is the academically researched Two Sigma Factor Lens, a sophisticated turnkey solution for factor-based risk analysis.
+An example of this is Venn's academically researched Factor Lens, a sophisticated turnkey solution for factor-based risk analysis.
 It is designed to be both practical and comprehensive, using a less-is-more approach to facilitate actionable decision-making.

 Source: Venn by Two Sigma.
 For illustration purposes only.

-We encourage those looking for a deep dive on factors to visit our Factor Investing & Analysis Guide.
+For a deep dive on factors visit our Factor Investing & Analysis Guide.

-To illustrate an example of total portfolio factor analysis, Exhibit 3 below presents a 60/40 portfolio as seen through the Two Sigma Factor Lens.
+To illustrate an example of total portfolio factor analysis, Exhibit 3 presents a 60/40 portfolio as seen through Venn’s Factor Lens.
 Our goal is to identify the factors that drive this portfolio's exposure, risk, and return.
 Importantly, note how we are able to quantify each holding's contribution to the total portfolio, enabling actionable insights.

-Exhibit 3: Two Sigma Factor Lens Exposure, Risk, and Return Analysis Exposure Decomposition
+Exhibit 3: Venn's Factor Lens Exposure, Risk, and Return Analysis Exposure Decomposition

 Exposure Decomposition